-Rolling on the runway to a normal take off on Korean airline flight the view over Botany Bay on this clear blue sky morning we look over the skyline of Sydney and say “goodbye” it is the start of our journey.
-We are constantly checking the test flights of N16AT on flight aware that are being conducted.
-Cirrus took the Jet for 2 hours from the manufacturing plant in Duluth Minnesota to same destination, performing steep turns then to 31,000 feet doing an airspeed of 310kts.
+Rolling on the runway to a normal take off on Korean airline flight, the view over Botany Bay and a clear blue sky morning.
+We look over the skyline of Sydney and say “goodbye” it is the start of our journey for the next few years to travel the world in the new Cirrus Vision Jet.
+We are constantly checking the test flights of our new baby, N16AT on flight aware.
+Cirrus testing pilots took the Jet for 2 hours from the manufacturing plant in Duluth Minnesota to same destination, performing steep turns then to 31,000 feet doing an airspeed of 310kts.
 We are getting very excited to see the plane in many testing flights getting everything perfect prior to the flight to the delivery centre in Knoxville Tennessee where we will meet our new bird.
 After 2 flights on KA and an over night stop in Seoul we arrive to the busiest airport in the world - Atlanta, being met by Justin, from Cirrus who has an impressive ex air-force career, having piloted many aircraft including the F16 and now works with Cirrus (these guys hire and work with the best in the business) we drive straight to the FBO of signature and squeeze our bags into every spot on the 2 week old demo SF50 Jet that is our ride to Knoxville TN, the delivery and training centre for the Jet.
 Amir sits left seat and is guided by Justin on pre-flight checks and we taxi onto the tarmac joined along by jumbos of every airline all over the world, we are a little blimp in comparison!

 We sit on the hold point watching these giants turn in front of us and line up for take off ... they roll on and accelerate with engines whirring, then our turn, the other jumbos sit and wait, we turn onto the runway, line up whilst rolling slowly, increase thrust to take off power and accelerate, that sweet sound of the Cirrus jet engine that you feel through your entire body and before you know (well...me.. as a back seat passenger) we are light as a feather airborne and floating above the airport cruising to altitude with Atlanta City on our left and on our way to Knoxville just a 30 minute flight sitting on 210kts that’s 245kts ground speed at 13000ft, 45%thrust which is governed by the auto throttle.
 A new feature of the Generation 2 Vision Jet.
 Very soon we are on approach and descending down to land in Knoxville.
 Amir conducting a smooth left turn to position for a final glide to the runway, a lovely soft landing and for a pilot that has just come from a 14hr international flight after being in transit from Australia to US for over 48hrs, it is a very impressive landing.
 We are waved into parking by Brad and we jump out and give him a big hello we are back!
 Brad tells us he has the best job in the world, everyone else at Cirrus do all the hard work, the designers, engineers, manufacturing, trainers, sales, marketing etc and he has the pleasure of working in the delivery centre.
 He makes the delivery experience special for each new owner and he feels like Santa everyday.
 It is Friday here and we are informed that the weather in Duluth MN is holding up the flying of the new aircrafts from the production plant there in Duluth to the delivery centre.
 We are tracking our tail number each day on flight aware and see the arrival today for our official delivery ceremony on Tuesday, so we have a weekend here to enjoy before meeting our new Jet.